Gramli/AuthApi/README.md

 # Clean Architecture AuthApi

-Full-stack solution demonstrates user login/registration/handling using Angular and .NET.
-The backend part demonstrates **Authentication** and **Authorization** with **JWT token**.
-It also shows how to use different **Authorization policies** in minimal API endpoints and how to add **custom claims using middleware**, all implemented using Clean Architecture and various design patterns.
-The frontend part use standalone components and singnals.
+This full-stack solution demonstrates user registration, login, and role-based access control using Angular and .NET.
+The backend showcases **Authentication** and **Authorization** with **JWT tokens**, demonstrating the use of Authorization policies in **minimal API** endpoints and adding custom claims through middleware.
+These are all implemented following Clean Architecture and various design patterns.
+The frontend illustrates managing JWT tokens using **guards** and **interceptors**, with all components implemented as **standalone components** and **signals**.

 Example API allows to: